 Most programs outlined in this Action Plan will be subrecipient run.
 As such, the State will require project applications for CDBG-MIT funding make reference to potential vulnerable population impacts, efforts to affirmatively further fair housing through the use of project funds and minimize displacement, as practicable.
-The State will use this information as part of its evaluation of grant applications to adhere to the FHEO requirements outlined in the FRN (84 FR 45838) and make good on its commitment to minimize impacts on vulnerable populations and protected classes.
+The State will use this information as part of its evaluation of grant applications (specifically, as a part of the mitigation impact and project descriptions evaluation criteria outlined below and to be detailed within future program guideline documents) to adhere to the FHEO requirements outlined in the FRN (84 FR 45838) and make good on its commitment to minimize impacts on vulnerable populations and protected classes.
+All activities and projects that receive CDBG-MIT funding will be governed by a subrecipient agreement executed by the eligible applicant and WVDO.
+These subrecipient activities will contain provisions to ensure compliance with all civil rights related requirements.